Alum and Student Receive 2022 Projects for Peace Grants

 Our faculty combine academic expertise with years of professional experience and a genuine commitment to your success.
 They are actively engaged in major international organizations, including NAFSA, the Forum on Education Abroad, Diversity Abroad, and the Comparative and International Education Society.
 Meet our faculty.

 We have designed this program to allow you to continue working as you earn your online master’s.
-The degree can be part time with asynchronous options, so you can engage each lesson on your own schedule.
-You may also be able to take advantage of employer tuition benefits.
+Your asynchronous courses allow you to engage each lesson on your own schedule.
+You may also be able to take advantage of education loans and employer tuition benefits.

 We take a holistic approach when considering your application, looking at your academic and professional background, international and multicultural experience, and career goals.
 We welcome applicants with or without experience working in education, and our program has numerous opportunities for you to gain or expand your professional experience before you graduate.